Thibault0710/experiments/graph-fm/README.md

 ## 2 · PGNN: Hierarchical GNN + DiT for CIFAR-10

 > **Current scope:** nodes are equipped with raw Cartesian (x, y) coordinates and experiments
 > run on a fixed **grid mesh**.
-Regarding the previous ablation we used in a first time fourier cartesian encoding
+Regarding the previous ablation we use in a first time fourier cartesian encoding.
 > Future work will move to **Delaunay meshes** built from
 > sampled point clouds, enabling generation on arbitrary topologies.